Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Notes/Arc 2 - notes.md

 - assassination mission
 	- reward 500gp
-- kill a goober that wants to consolidate power at the cost of the simic race
+- kill a goober that wants to get money and power at the cost of the simic race
 - lives in the gloomspark district
 	- same village as in the start
 	- 2 houses that are accessible to them